-Media memory modules refer to non-volatile storage devices, as described in Security terms and definitions > Media.
+Media are considered as non-volatile memory devices, as described in Security Terms and Definitions > Media.

-The product R&S NGE100B does not contain media, as defined in Security terms and definitions > Media.
+The product R&S NGA100 does not contain media, as defined in Security terms and definitions > Media.

 Table 4-3: Types of media memory modules